muquit/cubic-ubuntu-server-fix/README.md

 ## Building from source

-- Install all dependencies.
+- If you need to build the package yourself: install all dependencies first.
 Look at cubic/debian/control for detalis.
 Run the scripts as a regular user and not root.
   ```bash
   cd cubic
   ./build.sh